Skip to main content

 Non-invasive ventilation

-Non-invasive ventilation (NIV for short) is a form of respiratory therapy for patients with difficulty absorbing enough oxygen or expelling carbon dioxide.
-It is a method for supporting breathing that manages without securing the airways.
-In contrast to invasive ventilation in which users introduce an endotracheal tube or a supraglottic airway device into the trachea for airway management, non-invasive ventilation uses an NIV/CPAP mask.
+Non-invasive ventilation, or NIV for short, is a form of respiratory therapy for patients who have difficulty taking in enough oxygen or releasing enough carbon dioxide.
+It is a method for supporting breathing that works without securing the airways.

-Emergency medical services can use non-invasive ventilation for a variety of respiratory diseases, such as:
+NIV can be used for a variety of respiratory disorders, such as:

 • (Exacerbated) chronic obstructive pulmonary disease (COPD)